core-wg/resource-directory/draft-ietf-core-resource-directory.md

 changes from -25 to -26

-* Various editorial fixes in response to Gen-ART and IESG reviews.
+* Security policies:
+  * The First-Come-First-Remembered policy is added as an example and a potential default behavior.
+  * Clarify that the mapping between endpoint names and subject fields is up to a policy that defines reliance on names, and give an example.
   * Random EP names: Point that multiple collisions are possible but unlikely.

-  (For background, in the first round of attempts there's a good chance that one of the random IDs will collide due to the birthday paradox;
-  the likelyhood for a second (or even third) collision in a row is way below that because only the colliding node(s) will retry).
+  * Add pointers to policies:
+    * RD replication: Point out that policies may limit that.
+    * Registration: Reword (ep, d) mapping to a previous registration's resource that could have been read as another endpoint taking over an existing registration.
+  * Clarify that the security policy is a property of the RD the any client may need to verify by checking the RD's authorization.
+  * Clarify how information from an untrusted RD can be verified
+  * Remove speculation about how in detail ACE scopes are obtained.

 * Security considerations:
-  * List all current options for security layers usable with CoAP (OSCORE was missing as the text predated RFC8613)
+  * Generalize to all current options for security layers usable with CoAP (OSCORE was missing as the text predated RFC8613)
   * Relax the previous SHOULD on secure access to SHOULD where protection is indicated by security policies (bringing the text in line with the -25 changes)
   * Point out that failure to follow the security considerations has implications depending on the protection objective described with the security policies
-  * Shorten amplification mitigation by removing the references to earlier cases of DDoS amplification, and by removing redundancies between the problem introduction and the description of how an RD could become part of the problem.
-  * Acknowledge that most discovery operations are not secured; mention consequences and mitigation.
+  * Shorten amplification mitigation
   * Add note about information in Registration Resource path.
+  * Acknowledge that most host discovery operations are not secured; mention consequences and mitigation.

+* Abstract, introduction: removed "or disperse networks"

+* RD discovery:
+  * Drop the previously stated assumption that RDAO and any DHCP options would only be used together with SLAAC and DHCP for address configuration, respectivly.
+  * Give concrete guidance for address selection based on RFC6724 when responding to multicasts
   * RDAO:
     * Clarify that it is an option for RAs and not other ND messages.
     * Change Lifetime from 16-bit minutes to 32-bit seconds and swap it with Reserved (aligning it with RDNSS which it shares other properties as well).
+  * Point out that clients may need to check RD authorization already in last discovery step

+* Registration:
+  * Wording around "mostly mandatory" has been improved, conflicts clarified and sector default selection adjusted.

+* Simple registration: Rather than coopting POSTs to /.well-known/core, a new resource /.well-known/rd is registered.
+  A historical note in the text documents the change.

 * Examples:
   * Use example URIs rather than unclear reg names (unless it's RFC6690 examples, which were kept for continuity)